top of page

 The religious leaders of Israel knew Jesus had spoken the parable against them.
 They were the ungrateful, uncooperative tenants who didn’t respect the son.
 They were unfaithful stewards who hadn’t given God what they owed Him.
 God would turn to others who wouldn’t come to Him empty-handed.

 John 15 explains that Jesus’ followers owe the Father much fruit.
 “This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples” (John 15:8 NIV).
-Loving one another was part of the fruit He expected, revealing that they followed Jesus (v.
+Loving one another was part of living a fruitful Christian life, revealing that they followed Jesus (v.
 17).

 Jesus didn’t appear before the Father empty-handed.
 He presented Himself as the atoning sacrifice for human sin.
 Following Him means denying ourselves and taking up our cross daily (Luke 9:23).